Alexjesss/php-blackjack/README.md

 #### Final push
 All classes are ready, now you just need to write some minimal glue in the `index.php`.
 The final result should be the following:

-1. When you the **hit** button call `hit` on player, then check the lost status of the player.
+1. When you click the **hit** button call `hit` on player, then check the lost status of the player.
     You will need to pass a `Deck` variable to this function, you can use the `Blackjack::getDeck()` method for this.
-1. When you the **stand** button call `hit` on dealer, then check the lost status of the dealer.
+1. When you click the **stand** button call `hit` on dealer, then check the lost status of the dealer.
 If he is not lost, compare scores to set the winner (If equal the dealer wins).
 1. **Surrender**: the dealer auto wins.
 1. Always display on the page the scores of both players.
 If you have a winner, display it.
 1. End of the game: destroy the current `blackjack` variable so the game restarts.